CrossPad/.github/profile/README.md

 ## 🌐 Try it now — no install, no hardware

-Don't feel like building anything? **Open [play.crosspad.app](https://play.crosspad.app) in your browser** and play CrossPad right away.
+No hardware yet?
+No problem. **Open [play.crosspad.app](https://play.crosspad.app) in your browser** and play CrossPad right away.
 The web app runs the same UI and app logic as the real device — pads, launcher, synth engine, and all.

 <div align="center">
 <a href="https://play.crosspad.app">